 Emergency Care - Adult & Pedi

-The emergency care rotation includes four-weeks of general emergency care training at Providence Health Center and two weeks of dedicated pediatric ED care at Hillcrest.
+The emergency care rotation includes four-weeks of general emergency care training at Providence Health Center and four weeks of dedicated pediatric ED care at Hillcrest.
 The goal of the emergency care rotation is to help prepare the resident to care for patients of all ages with acute episodic illness, acute traumatic injuries, and the emergent presentation of serious and life threatening illness and injury.
 This rotation facilitates the development of procedural skills germane to the practice of full spectrum family medicine including (but not limited to) laceration repair, lumbar puncture, acute fracture management, intubation and central line placement.

 Family physicians routinely perform preoperative evaluations, manage medical problems in the perioperative period, and address complications of surgery.
 In addition, they frequently assist with major surgeries and in some settings, perform them.
 Residents spend one month learning the fundamentals of general surgery and lower endoscopy.
 The goal of the surgery rotation is to prepare resident physicians to care for patients in the preoperative and postoperative settings, and to develop the surgical skills needed in full-spectrum family medicine.
 Additional optional training towards developing competency in performing uncomplicated surgical procedures and colonoscopy is also available.

 Problematic health-related behaviors and mental illness are ubiquitous in ambulatory and inpatient medicine.
 Our program challenges residents to become experts at recognizing mental illness, optimizing treatment plans, and promoting mental health.
 Much of the training in behavioral health occurs during a four-week rotation during the first year of residency.
 The rotation is overseen by a clinical psychologist who is fellowship trained in primary care psychology.